Get free quotes from up to 5 payroll solution suppliers!

 Aligns with Business Cycle

-Semi-Monthly Cons
+Semi-Monthly Pay Cons

 Not Suitable for Hourly Employees

 Businesses with hourly employees or commission employees may not find a semi-monthly frequency is the best option.
-When overtime and specific hours need to be determined weekly, it can be challenging to adapt to a semi-monthly pay schedule.
+When overtime and specific hours need to be determined weekly, it can be challenging to adapt to this pay schedule.
 Since the commission and hourly wages need to be divided between two different pay periods, it can be difficult for employers to adjust without needing to do it separately.

 Delayed Paychecks for New Employees

 When it comes to Semi-Monthly payroll, new hires will typically need to wait 4-6 weeks before receiving their first paycheck.
 This depends on the day they started in comparison to the payment schedule.
 For example, if an organization pays based on the previous period like the 16th to the end of the month.
 Then, if an employee starts on the 1st, they wouldn’t be paid until the end of the month.
 Others may choose to pay for the hours worked currently until the 15th.
-Either way, the full paycheck will be delayed for many new employees on a semi-monthly payroll cycle.
+Either way, the full paycheck will be delayed for many new employees on a this payroll cycle.

 Inconsistency